 Enhance your technical knowledge while you advance your career.

 Tech Frontiers is the professional development program of the College of Engineering and Applied Science of the University of Colorado Boulder, offering short-form learning on contemporary topics in engineering.
-Through live sessions taught by CU faculty experts, Tech Frontiers courses offer a mixture of classroom content and hands-on project experience.
+Through live sessions taught by CU faculty experts, Tech Frontiers courses offer a mixture of classroom content and discussion or project experience.
 You’ll interact with faculty and fellow participants as you learn and apply emerging technologies and concepts.

-Associate Professor, Applied Mathematics
+Associate Professor, Applied Mathematics and Computer Science

 Kilpatrick’s research leverages behavioral and neural recording data sets from humans and other animals to determine how they make decisions and learn across multiple timescales — validating mathematical models of Bayesian computation and recurrent neural networks.
 He received his PhD in Mathematics from the University of Utah.